calaldees/barcampCanterbury/open-close.md

  * Brief Barcamp Canterbury backstory

  * Thanks the sponsors

     * School of computing
+      The school of Computing has generously donated the venue Woolf College for this event

     * Fruitworks Coworking
+      Offering flexible monthly hot-desking and coworking in Canterbury’s city centre.
+Last years Fruitworks was voted the best Coworking space in Canterbury

     * Level Up Games
+      Based just off Canterbury's main high street, Level Up Games buy, sell, and trade in video games and consoles from all eras!

+    * Deeson
+      Canterbury-based digital agency Deeson designs and builds web platforms for some of the biggest brands in the UK.
+Deeson are currently hiring.

  * Thanks the supporters